oscarnylander/oscarnylander.github.io/_posts/2019-06-09-wasting-perhaps-too-much-time-on-optimizing-assets-in-jekyll.md

 decided to see if someone else had a satisfying solution to the problem at hand: minifying un-minified code served on a Github Page (without having to check in the minified code).

-From that research I learned some thing:
+From that research I learned a few things:

 1. Github Pages runs on Jekyll.
 I had heard about Jekyll before, I knew it was a static site generator written in Ruby, but I did not know much more.